 Advisory Guidelines are not mandatory for either members or their subcontractors.
-They are
+They are indicated in this document by the word "should", and indicate desirable, but not mandatory behaviours.

-For more information about the Guidelines, please contact a member of the respective

-MSPA Regional Board.
+For more information about the Guidelines, please contact a member of the respective MSPA Regional Board.